Trails of Conejo Conejo Canyons

 |

 This large open space area lies immediately west of Wildwood Park.
-The Conejo Open Space Conservation Agency (COSCA), plans to focus on this region to develop new trails over the coming years.
-There are already lots of dirt roads, mostly Edison access roads to service the power lines that cross the valley, and a few singletrack trails, all of which are outstanding.
-You will find many minor trails made by equestrians, particularly in the meadows, that aren't shown on this map.
+You may find many minor trails made by equestrians, particularly in the meadows, that aren't shown on this map.
 Those trails tend to appear and disappear as routes are used or not.

 The weather will play an important part of how much you enjoy your visit here.
 It's very hot in the summertime, so early morning adventures are best then.
 The dirt becomes very mucky and sticky after it rains, so you'll want to wait at least a week after significant rainfall before coming here.
 Otherwise you'll be scraping mud off your shoes or tires for a long time, not to mention the damage to the trails that will be done by tracks, footprints and especially hoofprints.